 In October 2013, the Company's stockholders approved the 2013 Equity Incentive Plan, as amended (2013 Plan), which will become effective upon the execution and delivery of the underwriting agreement related to the Company's initial public offering.
-In January 2014, the Company's board of directors approved an amendment to the 2013 Plan, which the Company's stockholders approved in January 2014.
 Under the 2013 Plan, the Company may grant stock options, stock appreciation rights, restricted stock, restricted stock units, performance-based stock awards and other awards to individuals who are then employees, officers, non-employee directors or consultants of the Company and its affiliates.
 Additionally, the 2013 Plan provides for the grant of performance cash awards.
-Initially, the aggregate number of shares of common stock that may be issued pursuant to stock awards under the 2013 Plan after the 2013 plan becomes effective is the sum of (1) 1,473,738 shares, plus (2) the number of shares (not to exceed 1,569,905 shares) (i) reserved for issuance under the 2012 Plan at the time the 2013 Plan becomes effective, and (ii) any shares subject to outstanding stock options or other stock awards that were granted under the 2012 Plan or 2001 Plan that are forfeited, terminate, expire or are otherwise not issued.
-Additionally, the number of shares of common stock reserved for issuance under the 2013 Plan will automatically increase on January 1 of each year, beginning on January 1, 2015 (assuming the 2013 Plan becomes effective before such date) and continuing through and including January 1, 2023, by 5% of the total number of shares of the Company's capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Company's board of directors.
+Initially, the aggregate number of shares of common stock that may be issued pursuant to stock awards under the 2013 Plan after the 2013 plan becomes effective is the sum of (1) 673,738 shares, plus (2) the number of shares (not to exceed 1,569,905 shares) (i) reserved for issuance under the 2012 Plan at the time the 2013 Plan becomes effective, and (ii) any shares subject to outstanding stock options or other stock awards that were granted under the 2012 Plan or 2001 Plan that are forfeited, terminate, expire or are otherwise not issued.
+Additionally, the number of shares of common stock reserved for issuance under the 2013 Plan will automatically increase on January 1 of each year, beginning on January 1, 2014 (assuming the 2013 Plan becomes effective before such date) and continuing through and including January 1, 2023, by 5% of the total number of shares of the Company's capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Company's board of directors.